I want my buttons back, Google

 You can turn Soli and the face unlock feature off, but using the Pixel then becomes a punishment.
 You have to password unlock your phone constantly, a pain I’d taken for granted since shifting over to a fingerprint.
 Even if you do prefer a passcode to the facial recognition tech, Android Q is shifting the entire Google software ecosystem away from buttons and toward swipes and other on-screen gestures.

 The Pixel’s back button, a feature which Steve Jobs himself reportedly wanted in the first iPhone, is also gone.
+(Note: You can actually reactivate the back button in the settings.)
 Android users have loved this button for a decade now.
 It was originally a hard, physical button on phones and has become a virtual button on the screen over the years.
 But it always allowed you to tap the bottom left corner of the screen to go back on a web page, or back out of an app.
 No matter where you were, it was easy to return to where you’d been.
 This was immensely helpful, for instance, for exiting out of those links you open in email, which take you to an in-app browser.

-To go back on the Pixel 4, you need to swipe the left side of the screen.
+To go back using the Pixel 4 default UI, you need to swipe perpendicularly across the screen.
 But guess what?
 That doesn’t always work, and you can accidentally do it when you don’t mean to.
-It’s also an uncomfortable stretch of the thumb.
+It’s also an uncomfortable stretch of the thumb to get just right in my experience.
 In any case, it’s no better than the old, dedicated back button, and in many cases, it’s notably worse.
 If you refuse to use the new swipe gesture, have fun using the in-app interface buttons in the upper left corner of the phone—literally the farthest possible spot for your thumb to reach.

 Meanwhile, the phone’s Soli features don’t allow you to swipe back in midair without actually touching your phone; for whatever reason they don’t mirror the on-screen gestures.
 Soli does allow you to swipe to dismiss an alarm, or move forward or back a track in Spotify, though.
 Eventually, Soli may lead to other gestural functionality.
 For instance, Google has proven Soli can be used to identify any object it sees, though this feature doesn’t appear to be in the Pixel 4.

-Note: Update: A previous version of this article implied you could not reactivate the back and Assistant buttons in Android 10, but you actually can in the settings.
-I’ve updated the story accordingly.